 The following answers address some of the questions that we are asked most often.
-If you are interested in bariatric surgery, we also recommend that you attend one of our free informational seminars.
+If you are interested in bariatric surgery, we also recommend that take our free online seminar.

 How much do I have to weigh before I can have surgery?